top of page

 A Furry Friend Could be Just What the Doctor Ordered: The Science-Backed Health Benefits of Pet Ownership

-Indeed, as we scroll through the endless feeds, reels, and ads on our phones –that are uncannily curated just for us by a mysterious algorithm – the one thing that never fails to generate a smile or a chuckle are those cute animal photos and videos.
+As we scroll through the endless feeds, reels, and ads on our phones – uncannily curated, just for us by a mysterious algorithm – the things that never fail to generate a smile or a chuckle are those cute animal photos and videos.
 Six cats trying to cram themselves into a mixing bowl…Puppies tumbling over each other to get a bite of a new chew toy or get closer to their mama…People doing yoga with goats…There is no end to the cuteness.

 an older beagle mix looking to her left

-Pet ownership has never been more popular – 62% of Americans own a pet and 35% have more than one animal.
-Nearly all pet owners say their pets are part of their family; and half of these owners say their pet is on par with their human family members, according to a Pew Research Center survey.[i][ii]
+Indeed, pet ownership has never been more popular – 62% of Americans own a pet and 35% have more than one animal.
+Ninety-seven percent of pet owners consider them part of the family; and half of these owners say their pet is on par with their human family members, according to a Pew Research Center survey.[i][ii]
 This is not just because they are furry and cute (although it doesn’t hurt!).
-Having pets around can increase our sense of well-being and belonging, help reduce stress, combat loneliness, and even help us be more physically healthy.
+Having pets around can increase our sense of well-being and belonging, reduce stress, combat loneliness, and help us be more physically healthy.

 This might seem obvious to those of us who are already converted, but there is science behind how we feel about our pets.
-Decades of research have now been devoted to understanding how interacting with pets (especially dogs and cats, but horses, lizards, and rabbits too!) can contribute to our physical and emotional health.
-An increasing body of evidence is showing that engaging with animals can be therapeutic for children, working adults, and the elderly alike.
+Decades of research have now been devoted to understanding how interacting with pets (especially dogs and cats, but horses, lizards, and rabbits too) contribute to our physical and emotional health.
+A growing body of evidence is showing that engaging with animals can be therapeutic for children, adults, and the elderly alike.

-Pet ownership and interaction can help prevent the risk of disease in the long term and improve our mental health and quality of life in the immediate term.
+Pet ownership and interaction has been shown to help prevent the risk of disease in the long term and improve our mental health and quality of life in the immediate term.

-The American Heart Association has studied the effects of pet ownership on heart health, concluding that pet ownership is be linked to lower blood pressure and lower risk of cardiovascular disease.
-In 2022, the AHA further reported that dog owners also tend to have lower resting heart rates and lower cholesterol and triglyceride levels than non-owners.[iii]
-A study of over 2,400 cat owners concluded there was a significantly lower relative risk for death due to cardiovascular diseases, including stroke and heart attack, compared to non-owners during a 20-year follow-up.[iv]
-The research acknowledges that these positive indications are also tied to the higher likelihood that dog owners are more physically active, spend time outside, and have more social interaction, but there is clearly more to it than exercise.
+The American Heart Association (AHA) has studied the effects of pet ownership on heart health, concluding that pet ownership is linked to reductions in blood pressure and lower risk of cardiovascular disease.
+In 2022, the AHA further reported that dog owners tend to have lower resting heart rates and lower cholesterol and triglyceride levels than non-owners.[iii]
+A study of over 2,400 cat owners concluded there was a significantly lower relative risk for death due to cardiovascular disease, including stroke and heart attack, compared to non-owners during a 20-year follow-up.[iv]
+The research acknowledges that these positive indications are also tied to the increased likelihood that dog owners are more physically active, spend time outside, and have more social interaction, but there is clearly more to it than exercise.

-A growing body of evidence is also showing that exposing new babies and young children to pets can help them avoid developing allergies and asthma.
-Research findings out of Sweden and Australia indicate that exposure to furry pets in the home during a child’s first year of life can reduce their chance of developing chronic conditions such as asthma, eczema, and hay fever.[v]
+A growing body of evidence is also showing that even exposing new babies and young children to pets can help prevent health issues.
+Research findings out of Sweden and Australia indicate that exposure to furry pets in the home during a child’s first year of life can reduce their chance of developing chronic conditions like asthma, eczema, and hay fever.[v]

 a girl cuddling